BooTurbo/HMAFlow/README.md

 <img src="hmaflow.png">

 ## Installation
 The code is tested with `python 3.9` and `CUDA 12.0.1`.
 We use Docker containers to deploy all experiments.
-We use the CUDA image [nvidia/cuda:12.0.1-cudnn8-devel-ubuntu22.04](https://hub.docker.com/r/nvidia/cuda/tags?name=12.0.1).
+The CUDA image version is [nvidia/cuda:12.0.1-cudnn8-devel-ubuntu22.04](https://hub.docker.com/r/nvidia/cuda/tags?name=12.0.1).

 First, create the container.
 ```